- San Diego State University (B.A., 1982, magna cum laude, with distinction in the major)

 Ms. Blum has spoken on defense strategies before national pharmaceutical conference attendees, and was a regular contributor to the Products Liability Law & Strategy reporter, published by Law Journal Newsletters.

-Ms. Blum serves on the Government Relations Committee of the Tuberous Sclerosis Alliance and is a past co-chair of that committee.
-She is a past member of the Board of Directors of the Tuberous Sclerosis Alliance and the Board of Directors of the Tuberous Sclerosis Endowment Fund.
+Ms. Blum serves as a member of the Board of Directors of the Tuberous Sclerosis Complex Alliance and is a past member of the Board of Directors of the Tuberous Sclerosis Complex Endowment Fund.
+She also serves on the Government Relations Committee of the Tuberous Sclerosis Complex Alliance and is a past co-chair of that committee.

 - Practice Tip